timescale/docs.timescale.com-content/api.md

 | ----------- | -----------            |
 | `node_name` | Name of the data node. |

+>:WARNING: Although the `cascade` parameter is not strictly a required argument, you *MUST* set it to `true` in this current release to avoid putting TimescaleDB in a recoverable error state.

 #### Optional Arguments [](delete_data_node-optional-arguments)

 | Name        | Description                                           |